 I love Salmon Onigiri!
 There are so many onigiri recipes out there, this one is filled with leftover salmon wrapped with delicious sushi rice.
 If you love sushi then you will love this salmon onigiri recipe.
-This is also called Yaki Onigiri as I pan-fried it to get that beautiful crust.
+You can make this into yaki onigiri, its just pan frying it so it has a crispy exterior.

 Jump to:

-- Easy to make: This salmon onigiri recipe is so easy.
-You can use a mold or wet your hands with some water to make the rice less sticky on your hands.
+- Easy to make: You can use a mold or wet your hands with some water to make the rice less sticky on your hands.

 - Uses leftovers: I hate food waste, this recipe is awesome if you have leftover salmon and leftover rice.

 - Versatile: This salmon onigiri is very versatile.
 You can use canned tuna or sushi grade tuna or salmon.
-You can use leftover chicken teriyaki - you can put whatever filling you want.
+You can even use leftover chicken teriyaki.
+Basically, you can put whatever filling you want.

 How to make salmon onigiri